wootencl/apidocs-v4/source/includes/_claimsconvert.md

 The activity result for a converted claim will contain a claims_request value that is suitable for submission to the claims endpoint.
 The activity result will also contain a converted_edi string value that represents the converted X12 837 transaction for that claim.
-A list of diagnosis_mappings is also includes so that the client application may review the scenarios and choices that were utilized to map ICD-9 to ICD-10.
+A list of diagnosis_mappings is also included so that the client application may review the scenarios and choices that were utilized to map ICD-9 to ICD-10.